Just ahead of Episode Eight of our current Tale for Our Time, a word from your host:

 "I see only one."

 "That he was not in the house last night."

 "'Bad shot!' as you English say!
 You have chosen the one point that to my mind tells against him."

 Poor old Hastings: one bad shot after another.

 Thank you again for all your comments, thumbs up or down, on this latest tale.
 Very much appreciated.
 If you'd like to know more about The Mark Steyn Club, please click here - and don't forget, for fellow fans of classic fiction and/or poetry, our Steyn Club Gift Membership.

-I'll see you back here tomorrow for Part Nine of Burning Daylight - and throughout the coming week for more audio and video delights.
+I'll see you back here tomorrow for Part Nine of The Mysterious Affair at Styles.